 Smoked potatoes are a delicious, gourmet meal in and of themselves.
-Experiment with your spuds and try out different flavorings of wood chips, oil mixtures, and added meat and vegetables to your potato dish.
+Experiment with your spuds and try out different flavorings of wood chips, olive oil mixtures, and added meat and vegetables to your potato dish.
 It is well worth the experimentation.

 Frequently Asked Questions

 What Kind of Potatoes Should You Use for Baked Potatoes?

 You should always use starchy potatoes for baked potatoes.
 These potatoes are often called Russet or Idaho potatoes.
 You could also use Kennebec potatoes, since they have a high enough starch content.
 You should never use red-skinned potatoes, blue or purple potatoes, or Yukon Gold potatoes for baked potatoes because they’re too waxy and won’t break down to become fluffy and light.

 How Long Should You Cook Potatoes for Baked Potatoes?

 Potatoes need to be fully cooked so the insides turn light and fluffy.
 Undercooked potatoes are too hard to eat, and they don’t taste very good, either.
 Depending on the heat of your smoker, your potatoes will need to cook for about an hour.
 At lower temperatures like 200 degrees F, they could take as long as two hours.
 The best way to check for doneness is to insert a fork.
 If it easily pierces the flesh, your potato is cooked through.

 What Kind of Wood Should You Use to Smoke Potatoes?

 You can use any wood to smoke potatoes, but the harsher woods (like mesquite) may infuse too much smoke flavor into the thin-skinned potatoes, making them taste acrid.
 All of the fruit woods are good choices, but we especially like apple wood.